mmpowell5549/ai_thread_mem_save_reload/README.md

 fed the AI.

 What else you can do with it:
-See what you wanted the AI to select for memory / storage vs what the AI has selected for the thread and the global user cache.
+1) See what you wanted the AI to select for memory / storage vs what the AI has selected for the thread and the global user cache.

+2) Export / attempt to save the page in the event the UI has a bug and you had a fun response similar to the gemini incident.

 This utility requires you interact with the AI.
 <div style="border: 1px solid red; padding: 10px;">